 "[T]he Republican supermajority had the votes necessary to pass the bill without any Democratic support."
 R p 1022 ¶ 90 (Poovey, J., dissenting) (emphasis added).
 But they did not do so.
-Instead, the process behind this voter-ID law was comparably or more bipartisan than those that other courts have considered bipartisan.
+Instead, the process behind this voter-ID law was markedly more bipartisan than those that other courts have considered bipartisan.
 See Lee v.
 Va.
-State Bd. of Elections, 843 F.3d 592, 603 (4th Cir.
-2016); McCrory, 831 F.3d at 227; South Carolina, 898 F. Supp.
-2d at 44.
+State Bd. of Elections, 843 J.3d 592, 603 (4th Cir.
+2016); McCrory, 831 F.3d at 227; South Carolina v.
+United States, 898 F. Supp.
+2d 30, 44 (D.D.C.
+2012).

 Furthermore, at the end of the General Assembly's deliberations, even S.B.
 824's opponents praised the process that created the bill.
 On the House floor, Representative Harrison "want[ed] to start by thanking Chairman Lewis," who had helped shepherd the bill, because she thought "he's done a really terrific job working with us to help improve the bill."
 R S p 8657 at 116:20-117:2.
 In the other chamber, Senator McKissick thanked Republican Senators "for their work on the bill and for being open and inclusive in listening to us on the other side of the aisle in trying to come up with something that is reasonable in terms of its approach."
 R S p 8533 at 3:3-8.
 Representative Harrison and Senator McKissick were not alone in their positive statements about the S.B.
 824 process.
 See, e.g., R S p 8517 at 44:16-19 (Sen. Smith); R S p 8520 at 55:1-6 (Sen. Van Duyn); R S p 8510 at 17:16-20 (Sen. Woodard).
-The majority and the trial court discounted the import of these comments, see R p 946-47 ¶¶ 127-128, but that ignores the presumption of legislative good faith.
+The majority and the trial court concluded that these positive comments were meaningless and incongruent with the legislators' true views of the process, but that ignores the presumption of legislative good faith.
 Similar kind words for Republicans for H.B.
 589 were completely lacking during that bill's consideration.
 Instead, for example, Senator McKissick decried H.B.
 589 as a bill that "greatly, greatly concern[ed] and disappoint[ed]" him and, in his view, "basically reverse[d] decades of progressive legislation . . . that have increased voter participation."
 R S p 5931 at 39:19-23.
-These words speak volumes about how different the S.B.
-824 process was from that resulting in H.B.
+These words speak volumes about how inclusive the S.B.
+824 process was, and how different S.B.
+824 is from H.B.
 589. The majority and trial court also chose to focus on the testimony of Plaintiffs' witnesses, including Senator Robinson and Representative Harrison, who testified that S.B.
-824 was not bipartisan, see Holmes, 2022-NCSC-122, ¶¶ 70-73, 881 S.E.2d at 507-08, but this choice is emblematic of the legally impermissible decision to ignore the presumption of legislative good faith.
+824 was not bipartisan, but this choice is emblematic of the legally impermissible decision to ignore the presumption of legislative good faith.
 The trial court and the majority credited testimony against bipartisanship instead of the clear evidence in favor of bipartisanship.
 And in any event whether or not S.B.
 824 was "bipartisan" in some technical sense is irrelevant; rather, the fact that multiple Democrats voted for a bill allegedly intended to entrench Republicans is fundamentally incompatible with Plaintiffs' theory of the case.

-The majority further rejected Defendants' reliance on decisions from other courts examining other voter ID laws and upholding them where there was less opposing party support.
-Id. ¶ 72, 881 S.E.2d at 508.
+The majority further rejected Defendants' argument that decisions from other courts examining other voter ID laws and upholding them where there was less opposing party support than that demonstrated here as sufficient to demonstrate a lack of discriminatory intent.
 The majority concluded that these decisions were irrelevant because under Arlington Heights, what matters is the trial court's findings of fact regarding what is typical for the North Carolina General Assembly, not for any other state's legislature.
-Id.
-But as explained above, these decisions from other jurisdictions are relevant and do provide support for Defendants'
+But as explained above, these decisions from other jurisdictions are relevant and do provide support for Defendants' arguments on bipartisanship.